cos316/cos316-web/assignments.md

 **Late days:** You may use up to seven (7) late days for programming assignments.
 The late days are assigned retroactively to give you the best possible overall grade on your programming assignments.
-Programming assignments are in general due at 11:00pm.
+Programming assignments are due at 11:00pm Princeton Time.
 Your score for one programming assignment is the commit with the highest graded score and valid submission time.
-You do not need to declare the use of late days for each individual assignment.
-At the end of the semester, we will find the best allocation of late days across all your programming assignments, such that all your submissions sums to the highest score.
+You do not declare the use of late days.
+At the end of the semester, we find the best allocation of late days across all your programming assignments, such that all your submissions sum to the highest score.

 You may not use late days for problem sets and the Dean\'s Date project

-Late assignment penalties will be waived only in the case of unforeseeable circumstances like medical emergencies, as documented by your Dean or Director of Studies and our approval.
+Late assignment penalties will be waived only in the case of unforeseeable circumstances like medical emergencies, as documented by your Dean or Director of Studies and with our approval.

 | DATE DUE               |TOPIC                     |MATERIALS